railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 To help the users organize and handle leads efficiently, Open ERP provides several menus in the CRM system that can be used depending on the needs of each:

-* *Leads > New Lead* opens an entry form directly onto a new lead.
+* :menuselection:`Leads --> New Lead` opens an entry form directly onto a new lead.
 This menu can usefully be put into your shortcuts,

-* *Leads > My Leads* gives a list of all the leads (both open and not) which you're linked to,
+* :menuselection:`Leads --> My Leads` gives a list of all the leads (both open and not) which you're linked to,

-* *Leads > My Leads > My Current Leads* gives a list of all your leads that you still need to handle (your open, draft and waiting leads),
+* :menuselection:`Leads --> My Leads --> My Current Leads` gives a list of all your leads that you still need to handle (your open, draft and waiting leads),

-* *Leads > My Leads > My Open Leads > Leads Waiting* gives a list of all your leads that that are still waiting for a customer response.
+* :menuselection:`Leads --> My Leads --> My Open Leads --> Leads Waiting` gives a list of all your leads that that are still waiting for a customer response.
 This enables you to check periodically on your work to do,

-* *Leads > All Leads* is a list of all the leads assigned to different salespeople.
+* :menuselection:`Leads --> All Leads` is a list of all the leads assigned to different salespeople.
 This menu as those beneath it are used by managers to check on each person's work.

 .. figure:: images/crm_leads_list.png
    :align: center